-On the afternoon of Tuesday, August 31, a special interest group of erudite literary aficionados came together for their weekly intellectual repast via Zoom, reading poems and plays by one of the greatest writers in the English language, William Shakespeare.
+On a Tuesday afternoon at the Harvard Club, a special interest group of erudite literary aficionados came together for their weekly intellectual repast in an event called Shakespeare in the Afternoon.
+Their, they read poems and plays by one of the greatest writers in the English language, William Shakespeare.

 Finkelstein engaged the group to prompt questions about the work and share their thoughts on the scenes and passages.
 Literary enthusiasts and writers could find no better way to spend their day than honestly acting out the characters written about so long ago.
 Shakespeare’s words bring us back to historical events of which modern readers may not be aware, noting his wisdom of human conflict exposed in the play that continues to this day.